The Downie Museum & Basilica Forecourt Restoration is Complete!

 The Downie Museum adobe is rich with history, not only from the past 100 years, but also has ties to early Mission life.
 The Downie Museum adobe was commissioned by Father Ramón Mestres, renowned from John Steinbeck’s novel Tortilla Flat, in 1919.
 This 1,157-square-foot building was completed in 1921 as quarters for the visiting priest.
 In 1980, it was dedicated as a museum to honor Sir Harry Downie, who spent 50 years as the Mission’s great restorer.
 This adobe structure is believed to have been built on the site of Junipero Serra’s 2nd Church, from 1773-1776.
 As the Mission grew it served as headquarters for the Mission system and was later used for the Mission’s physician until the Mission was abandoned in the mid 1800’s.

-This 100-year-old adobe will be seismically strengthened in accordance with the Unreinforced Masonry Act, preserving it for future generations.
-The Downie museum currently offers visitors a 15-minute video overview on the history of Carmel Mission.
-On display are artifacts and items dating back to the 1700’s that were unearthed during the first restoration period.
-The museum currently houses the Mission’s main restrooms which will be relocated to double the museum exhibit space and two ADA family restrooms will be built on the storage rooms on the west side of the building.
+This 100-year-old adobe was seismically strengthened in accordance with the Unreinforced Masonry Act, preserving it for future generations.
+The Roof reinforced and the fireplace was restored.
+The museum previously housed the Mission’s main restrooms which were relocated, doubling the museum exhibit space.
+Interior doorways were found opening up the Museum to its original floor plan.
+Two ADA family restrooms were built in the storage rooms on the west side of the building.